 Books on artisinal bread baking do not distinguish quick-rise/rapid-rise yeast from instant dry yeast: e.g.: Peter Reinhart, Crust and Crumb (Ten Speed Press, 1998); Peter Reinhart, The Bread Baker’s Apprentice (Ten Speed Press, 2001); Peter Reinhart, Artisan Bread Every Day (Ten Speed Press, 2009); Robert DiMuzio, Bread Baking; An Artisan’s Perspective (Wiley, 2010).
 Books on artisinal baking do not mention bread machine yeast as a replacement or alternative to instant dry yeast.
 Reinhart said that instant dried yeast can be substituted for compressed fresh and active dry yeast for home bread baking – it is good enough for artisanal recipe uses.
 He came to accept that instant dry yeast should be rehydrated for artisanal breads in Artisan Bread Every Day at p.
 13 (although fermentation should be slowed down with refrigeration).
 The accepted ratio to substitute instant for active dry in oven baking is 1 tsp of instant dry for 1.25 tsp active dry.

 Instant dry yeasts made for commercial bakers, rapid/quick-rise yeasts for home use, and bread machine yeasts may be the same or vary inn some way, but this is a mystery.
 Instant dry yeast may be dried and coated differently than some rapid/quick-rise products.
 See: Yeast: Dry vs. Rapid-Rise and the thread “Fast Active Fleishmann’s vs. SAF Instant” (about pizza dough).
 The equivalences are debated in forums like Instant Yeast vs. Fleishmann’s Rapid-Rise.
 Instant , rapid-rise/quick-rise and “bread machine” yeast are believed to be equivalent for bread machines.

 Some recipe and baking books suggest letting the yeast and ingredients warm to room temperature.
 Some sources suggest that keeping yeast cold, including dried yeast, slows it down.
 Reinhart noted that instant yeast is potent but slow to awake in The Bread Baker’s Apprentice at p.
-32. refrigeration is requies to preserve the product, this may be a factor in when it propogates and ferments.
+32. refrigeration preserves the product.

 Mark Kurlansky’s excellent book Salt: a World History (2002) tells of the use of salt to bake bread in Egypt (3,000 BCE), The production of salt may have started about 8,000 years ago.